-- 6.82 The actual DI supplied in the base year is used as base data to support the forecast of demand for the 80-year planning period.
+- 6.76 The actual DI supplied in the base year is used as base data to support the forecast of demand for the 80-year planning period.
 DI is measured by meters, typically located at the outlet of a water treatment works.
 These meters are subject to a statutory verification programme, but there is still uncertainty about the results they record.
-This uncertainty is reflected in the calculation of the water balance as part of the annual performance report to Ofwat. - 6.83 Here we have used the same uncertainty distribution for base year DI used as part of the water balance calculation.
-Base year DI is a random variable with a normal distribution where the mean is equal to the deterministic estimate of base year DI and the standard deviation is equal to 1.02%. - 6.84 Uncertainty is also estimated around the uplift from the base year recorded value of DI to reflect the planning scenario in use.
+This uncertainty is reflected in the calculation of the water balance as part of the annual performance report to Ofwat. - 6.77 Here we have used the same uncertainty distribution for base year DI used as part of the water balance calculation.
+Base year DI is a random variable with a normal distribution where the mean is equal to the deterministic estimate of base year DI and the standard deviation is equal to 1.02%5. - 6.78 Uncertainty is also estimated around the uplift from the base year recorded value of DI to reflect the planning scenario in use6.
 This uplift reflects the weather and operational circumstance of the base year may have been more (or less) favourable than would be expected to be the case in a year typical of the planning scenario, i.e. a dry year.
 For example, in London the recorded DI in the rdWRMP24 base year was 1,955.5 MI/d.
 The weather in the base year was assessed to have suppressed demand below what it would have been in dry year conditions.
-An uplift of 20.5 MI/d is applied to convert DI to the value expected if conditions in the base year had been equal to dry year conditions. - 6.85 There is uncertainty about the accuracy of the recording of conditions in the base year, the assessment of conditions in the dry year and the impact of those conditions on DI.
+An uplift of 20.5 MI/d was applied to convert DI to the value expected if conditions in the base year had been equal to dry year conditions. - 6.79 There is uncertainty about the accuracy of the recording of conditions in the base year, the assessment of conditions in the dry year and the impact of those conditions on DI.
 Therefore, we apply an uncertainty to the value of the uplift used.
-Because it is impossible to validate the accuracy of the uplift directly we use expert judgement to set the uncertainty distribution used to reflect uncertainty around the uplift. - 6.86 The value of the uplift in the deterministic forecast is our best estimate and therefore we believe is also the most likely value.
+Because it is impossible to validate the accuracy of the uplift directly we use expert judgement to set the uncertainty distribution used to reflect uncertainty around the uplift. - 6.80 The value of the uplift in the deterministic forecast is our best estimate and therefore we believe is also the most likely value.
 We do not have any reason to believe that the distribution is likely to be skewed and therefore we have used a normal distribution to characterise the uncertainty around the uplift.
 We chose to set standard deviation for the distribution at 5% of the value of the deterministic uplift value.
-This resulted in a distribution which best matched the expectation of a number of experts.
+This resulted in a distribution which best matched the expectation of a number of experts. - 6.81 The impact of the uncertainty around base year estimates is then set to the sum of both uncertainty distributions less the deterministic value of the base year DI in dry year conditions8.